MrGhost-Aymen/GenBank-TBL-Validator/README.md

 | Alternative Yeast Nuclear | 12 | |
 | Standard | 1 | Default fallback |

-The selected organism also determines the expected gene set used by `POSSIBLY_MISSING_GENES`.
-The plant plastid set covers 74 genes including the full photosystem, ribosomal protein, ATP synthase, NADH dehydrogenase, and RNA polymerase complement.
-Gene name aliases (e.g. `clpP1` → `clpP`) are resolved automatically.
+The selected organism also determines the expected gene set used by `POSSIBLY_MISSING_GENES` and the codon-to-amino-acid families used for RSCU.
+The plant plastid set covers 75 genes including the full photosystem, ribosomal protein, ATP synthase, NADH dehydrogenase, and RNA polymerase complement.
+Gene name aliases (e.g. a genome using `clpP1` instead of `clpP`) are resolved automatically; `clpP1` is not separately required since it's an alternate name for the same gene, not a distinct one.

 ---